 I am always on the lookout for offbeat places near famous tourist centers.
 Because, vicinity to the usual destinations makes for easy connectivity (keeping in mind the comforts of my co-travelers, usually family and kids :)).
 The offbeat nature of places helps us escape the usual rush (the plight of the chaotic lives of city dwellers :)).

 Although, this unique requirement of easy accessibility and exclusivity isn’t always fulfilled.
 Though, on most occasions, I find a way around.
-During my multiple trips to/around Manali, I discovered such befitting destinations, that keep me away from the mall roads, main towns, traffic, and hustle-bustle.
+During my multiple trips to and around Manali, I discovered such befitting destinations, that keep me away from the mall roads, main towns, traffic, and hustle-bustle.

 During one such quest, I stumbled upon Solang.
 When staying at Solang Valley, I explored more of the nearby village of Kothi and found it pretty enough to spend more time there.